The Xometry app works best with JavaScript enabled!

 Titanium metal alloy.
 Image Credit: Shutterstock.com/RHJPhtotos

-Titanium alloys are highly significant in modern engineering due to their exceptional blend of properties such as strength, low density, and corrosion resistance.
-Among these alloys, titanium alloy 6-4, also known as grade 5 titanium alloy, Ti-6Al-4V, or 6Al-4V titanium, stands out as one of the most versatile titanium alloys.
-Additionally, titanium alloy 6-4 is the most commonly used titanium alloy and accounts for nearly half of all titanium used in the world.
+Titanium alloys are highly significant in modern engineering due to their exceptional blend of properties, including strength, low density, and corrosion resistance.
+Among these alloys, titanium alloy 6-4 (also called grade 5 or Ti-6Al-4V) stands out as one of the most versatile.
+It is also the most widely used titanium alloy, making up about 50% of all applications.
 From use in automotive parts like exhausts and springs to medical components like joint implants, 6Al-4V titanium is used in a broad range of applications across many different industries.

-This article will review titanium alloy 6-4, its definition, history, its properties, and different applications.
+This article will review titanium alloy 6-4, its definition, history, properties, and different applications.

 What Is Titanium Alloy 6-4?

-Titanium alloy 6-4, or grade 5 titanium, with its unique set of properties, is a remarkable alloy that is deemed the workhorse alloy of the titanium industry.
-Titanium 6-4, also known as Ti-6Al-4V alloy, is an alpha-beta titanium alloy in which aluminum acts as the alpha stabilizer and vanadium acts as the beta stabilizer.
+Titanium alloy 6-4, or grade 5 titanium, is often referred to as the workhorse of the titanium industry due to its balanced set of properties.
+Titanium 6-4, also known as Ti-6Al-4V alloy, is an alpha-beta titanium alloy in which aluminum acts as the alpha stabilizer, and vanadium acts as the beta stabilizer.
 Ti-6Al-4V composition is 5.5–6.75% aluminum and 3.5–4.5% vanadium, with the remaining percentage being titanium.
-Titanium alloy 6-4 offers a great blend of high strength and stiffness, corrosion resistance, and low density.
-This makes it great for applications in which these properties are required such as: in the aerospace, automotive, or medical industries.
+Titanium alloy 6-4 combines high strength, stiffness, corrosion resistance, and low density, making it useful in aerospace, automotive, and medical applications.
 Its use in these industries, as well as others, has led to a host of new products that are lighter, more efficient, and safer.

 Who Is the Inventor of Titanium Alloy 6-4?

-Titanium alloy 6-4 was invented by metallurgist and MIT professor Stan Abkowitz in 1951 at the Watertown Arsenal Laboratory, a facility of the US Army.
-It was invented by adding molten aluminum and vanadium to molten, pure titanium.
+Titanium alloy 6-4 was developed in 1954 at the U.S. Army Watertown Arsenal by Stan Abkowitz, a metallurgist who later became a professor at MIT.
+It was invented by adding molten aluminum and vanadium to molten pure titanium.
 The alloy’s first widespread use was for the production of the US military’s U2 high-altitude reconnaissance plane in the 1950s.
 The invention of the alloy and its use in the production of this aircraft catalyzed the titanium industry.
 Today, Ti-6Al-4V is the most commonly used titanium alloy in the world.

 How Is Ti-6AL-4V Made?

 The production of Ti-6Al-4V starts with the Kroll Process.
 The Kroll process is the most commonly used method to produce commercially pure titanium.
-In this process, titanium-rich ores such as ilmenite or rutile are heated to produce liquid titanium tetrachloride (TiCl4).
+In this process, titanium-rich ores such as ilmenite or rutile are chlorinated to form titanium tetrachloride (TiCl4), which is a liquid at room temperature.
 Through a fractional distillation process similar to producing gasoline from crude oil, the TiCl4 liquid is purified.
 Afterward, magnesium is added to the liquid to produce a sponge-like titanium material and a magnesium-based salt.
 Next, the sponge is compressed and melted.
 At this stage, the appropriate ratio of aluminum and vanadium is added to the molten titanium.
 Once added, the Ti-6Al-4V alloy is cast into ingots and other shapes.

 What Are the Properties of Titanium Alloy 6-4?